-Trusted has carried out successful testing of its S1 Satellite/GPS tracking device
+Trusted carries out successful testing of S1 Iridium Satellite tracking device

-In cooperation with Royal Artic Line and on board two of their vessels – Arina Arctica and Mary Arctica – the Trusted S1 tracking device has performed in the toughest of environments.
+In cooperation with Royal Arctic Line and onboard two of their vessels – Arina Arctica and Mary Arctica – the Trusted S1 tracking device has performed in the toughest of environments.

-Visits to Greenland and the Antarctica showed that the battery-powered S1 tracker performed well and as expected.
+Visits to Greenland and Antarctica showed that the battery-powered S1 tracker performed well and as expected.

 Over a period of 6 months, the S1 Iridium tracker first was onboard Arina Arctica on a trip both east and west of Greenland up to Lat 78°.
 Then after returning from Greenland, the tracker was moved over to Mary Arctica for a trip to Antarctica for delivery of supplies to the Norwegian bases at Lat -72°.

 The S1 tracking device supports true global coverage.
-S1 uses Iridium satellite communication that covers the earth from pole to pole.
+S1 uses Iridium satellite communication that covers Earth from pole to pole.

 For all equipment and assets working in regions and areas where there is no GSM coverage, the S1 will ensure that you maintain full visibility no matter if you are in the desert, on the savannah or at sea.
 Supply chain visibility and security are now fully available – from Pole to Pole.